mmarouen/CNN/README.md

 Customized architectures can be input by filling the arch table
 The framework assumes a padding non overlapping of size 2
 Filter sizes and steps can be set manually
+The network uses cross correlation instead of direct correlation
 Here we describe API notations
 # 1. Layers:
 There are L+1 layer including final layer (Input data is denoted as layer 1 eventhough there are no operations related to it).
 We consider 4 types of layers